 Chargers Turn It Back On

-The Chargers scored the first 24 points of the game and the final 17 points, which was more than enough to counter the 22 straight points scored by the Bengals in the middle.
+The Chargers displayed dominance by scoring the first 24 points of the game and closing it out with the final 17 points.
+These scoring runs proved more than sufficient to counter the Bengals’ streak of 22 consecutive points scored during the middle of the game.

 Coming Up For Both Teams